 Think about what you want to invest in

 If you’re just starting your investment journey, you’ll quickly find out that there’s a number of different investments available to build your portfolio, and it’s important to think about what you’d like to invest in.
 What investment types would you want to include in your portfolio?
 The answer will mainly depend on your attitude to risk.
-If you’re cautious and want to minimise potential losses, then government and corporate bonds could be a good option for you since their value isn’t normally subject to large fluctuations.
-On the other hand, if you’re comfortable with market movement and like taking risk, then why not invest in higher risk investments, like shares?
+If you’re cautious and want to minimise potential losses, then safer investments, such as government and corporate bonds, could be an option for you since their value isn’t normally subject to large fluctuations.
+On the other hand, if you’re comfortable with market movement and like taking risk, then you could consider higher risk investments, like shares?
 And if you’re somewhere in the middle, you could even combine both, bonds and shares, in your portfolio - it really is up to you.

 At Wealthify, we offer five investment styles based on your risk level – you can be cautious, adventurous, or somewhere in between.
 You choose the style that suits you, and our investment team will build you an investment plan with the right mix of investments.